ThyW/plogy/readme.md

 # Setup
-Assuming you have `docker` installed and running as a system service(if your system uses `systemd`, run `sudo systemctl start docker.service`), run the following from the project's root directory:
+Assuming you have `docker` installed and running as a system service(if your system uses `systemd` and the `docker` service is not running, run `sudo systemctl start docker.service`), run the following from the project's root directory:
 ```
 # this creates the data directory where the database will live
 $ mkdir data